Surtur (character): Fictional character biography

 Surtur becomes a recurring foe in the title Thor, and first attempts to invade Asgard during the Odinsleep when Loki has briefly taken control, causing Loki to flee Asgard, but he is repelled and imprisoned.
 Surtur reappears wielding the huge magical blade Twilight, and after sending a horde of demons to invade Earth storms Asgard.
 The heroes of Earth battle the fire demons while in Asgard Surtur defeats both Thor and Odin in turn.
 Loki deceives Surtur with an illusion until Odin recovers, who battles the fire demon until both fall into a dimensional rift.
 After a long absence Odin returns to Asgard, and it is revealed that he absorbed Surtur's essence, which eventually possesses him.
 Surtur manages to recreate his physical form and decimates Asgard until Thor, wielding the Odin Power, banishes Surtur to the Sea of Eternal Night.

 Surtur appears at the conclusion of the second volume of Thor during the final Ragnarok of Asgard, and is allowed to storm Asgard by Thor as the Thunder God attempts to break the endless cycle of death and rebirth for the Norse Gods.
 In the limited series Stormbreaker: The Saga of Beta Ray Bill, the alien Beta Ray Bill visits the ruins of Asgard after the battle, and sees Surtur's dead form falling from the sky, still clutching Twilight.

 Thor returns from a period of self-induced hibernation in a third self-titled volume, and enters the Odinsleep to find Odin in a limbo dimension between life and death, where Surtur stored a portion of his essence to prevent himself from being killed forever.
 Here Odin and the demon battle to the death, being reborn each day to repeat the cycle, preventing either from being reborn.
 Thor helps Odin beat Surtur twice, even though he will be reborn, before returning to his body.
 Thor offers to help Odin escape from this realm and the constant battle with Surtur.
-Odin chooses to remain in order to protect his people from the demon.
+Odin chooses to remain to protect his people from the demon.